 About Tigers

-Known worldwide for its distinctive stripes and imposing size, the tiger (Panthera tigris) is one of the most iconic wildlife species in existence.
-While tigers are ubiquitous in music, sports and on our screens, they are much rarer in the wild and hovering close to extinction with only 4,500 remaining.
-But tiger habitat remains, giving us hope for a dramatic recovery if we rally behind tigers and protect them from poachers.
+Known worldwide for its distinctive stripes and imposing size, the tiger (Panthera tigrisem) is one of the world’s most iconic wildlife species.
+While tigers are ubiquitous in culture, sports and entertainment, they are much rarer in the wild and are now close to extinction, with only about 4,500 wild individuals remaining.
+But tiger habitat remains, giving us hope for a dramatic recovery if we rally behind tigers and protect them from poachers, human-cat conflict and habitat fragmentation.

 Our Goals